kbuffardi/turnin2csv/README.md

 6. Run the script:

 `python turnin2csv <filename.html>`

+Each test is calculated as equal value and only a passed test earns points.
+In other words, if a student passes 3 of 4 tests, they are graded 75%.

 By default, a penalty of 20 points per day late is imposed when calculating the grades.
 If you want to change that value, edit the script and change the value that `LATE_PENALTY_PER_DAY()` returns.